tsps40642/Time_Series_Analysis_Essential/3_ARMA.md

 Suppose we want to simulate a sample path from AR(2) with phi1=0.8 and phi2=0.6, but we are not sure if this series is stationary.
-Then check with the Characteristic Polynomial by filling in the code below:
+Then check with the characteristic polynomial by filling in the code below:

 ``` r
 polyroot(c(1, -0.8, -0.6))